yuyuranium/ToC-Project-2021-re2nfa-bot/README.md

 $ node app.js
 ```

-The server listen on the port `6459/` by default.
+The server listens on the port `6459/` by default.
 You can specify the port by your own [here](https://github.com/yuyuranium/ToC-Project-2021-re2nfa-bot/blob/b1d8363f8c4b4e8197153cf174adf1f28f4abdbf/app.js#L13).
 Also, remember to set the webhook url for your LINE messaging api.

 > Author: E24076459 Yu-Yu Hsiao